buildout/buildout/doc/reference.rst

         DEFAULT_VALUE
     ...

-.. _bootstrap-command:
+Increase the verbosity of the output to display all steps that compute the final values used by buildout.

 .. code-block:: console

    buildout -v annotate

-Increase the verbosity of the output to display all steps that compute the final values used by buildout.
+Pass one or more section names as arguments to display annotation only for the given sections.

 .. code-block:: console

    buildout annotate versions

-You can pass one or more section names as arguments to display annotation only for the given sections.
+.. _bootstrap-command:

 bootstrap
 _________